Senior School students can take part in extension classes in English, Mathematics, Science and Humanities and Social Sciences.

 In Years 9 and 10, very able students are selected on performance and teacher recommendation to form extension classes.
 In Year 9, students can choose Creative Writing as one of their options.

-Among the activities and competitions on offer in our Academic Enrichment programmes are:
+Among the activities and competitions on offer in our Academic Enrichment programs are:

 - Excursions, visiting speakers and performers